 How to Apply for a Job

 Student employees are paid every two weeks based on the number of hours reported on their time sheets.
-A paycheck is mailed to the student’s permanent mailing address.
+A paycheck is mailed to the student’s permanent mailing address or direct deposited.
 Student earnings are not credited directly to a student’s account.

 First-time workers complete a W-4 IRS tax withholding form and a U.S. Department of Justice Form I-9.
 To complete the tax form the student must provide their social security number and determine the number of allowances for withholding tax they want to claim.
 Under the Immigration Reform Act the College is required to have every employee complete a Form I-9.
-To comply with this law a first-time employee must furnish one of the items listed in List A, or one of the items in List B plus one from List C. The student must show the Work Study Coordinator or financial aid staff member the documents at the time they sign up for payroll.
+To comply with this law a first-time employee must furnish one of the items listed in List A, or one of the items in List B plus one from List C. Students must show the Work Study Coordinator the documents at the time they sign up for payroll.
 The documents must be originals, and if a birth certificate is used, it must be certified.